soyoahn/soyoahn.github.io/_posts/2025-05-29-blog-post-ideas.md

 * A few recipes (my visual method)
 * Why you need a technical writer who cares about the whole information experience (example: docs migration - updating systems outside of docs system with updated links)
 * My checklist before taking on any other job.
 [Started here: [Job Interview Questions](../../06/06/job-interview-questions.html)]
 * Just a long post/rant explaining that it is partly your job as a tech writer to *get your docs read*.
 If they're not being read, you should reconsider the content and how you're presenting the info.
+(You probably aren't winning the cost/reward tradeoff.

 ### My Game Dev Journey
 Answers to common questions so I can just share a link.
-* How I got here, How I moved to mutiplayer production (spoiler: sheer luck and people who believed in me)
+* How I got here, how I moved to multiplayer production (spoiler: luck, probably)
 * Why I left a dream job
 * Why I love doing internal technical writing in games and how I think it's different from other tech writing (or should be)

 ### Motherhood
-Hey, it's the core of who I am now.
+Hey, it's a huge part of who I am now.
 How could I _not_ write about it?
 * I'd like to share a succinct chronology of my daughter's birth journey.
 It's the wildest thing I've ever experienced in my life and it's something I'd like to share with more people but I want to make the information pull, rather than pushing it to those who could have triggers. 🧡
 * Our child raising recipe thus far and commentary about which advice from experts resonated and what advice we modified--because all kids are different (spoiler: authoritative + gentle parenting, focus on play + exploration (let them fall and get hurt within reason), germs are our friends (within reason), solid starts, oh crap potty training, no "passive" screentime, and so on).
 * Aspects of parenting I'm still struggling with